portittech/pay-with-toonie-doc/README.md

 ```
 https://<ENVIRONMENT_AUTH_URL>/auth/realms/toonie/protocol/openid-connect/auth?client_id=<ENVIRONMENT_CLIENT_ID>&response_type=code&redirect_uri={app_redirect_url}
 ```
-Once there, the merchant will be presented with two screens in sequence, asking to Login and then confirmation to grant access to the third party platform:
+Once there, the merchant will be presented with two screens in sequence, asking to log in and then confirmation to grant access to the third party platform:

 ![Consent](imgs/consent.png)

-The merchant will then be redirected to the `redirect_uri` at which Third-party App should capture `code` from the querystring paramters.
+The merchant will then be redirected to the `redirect_uri` at which Third-party App should capture `code` from the querystring parameters.
 Assuming a `redirect_uri = 'https://www.portit.io/consent_callback'` here's where the merchant browser will be redirected on successful authorization:
 ```
 https://www.portit.io/consent_callback/?session_state=e7a5a0b4-c8f2-4928-bab4-c165d873d7fa&code=78ee2b17-e1fb-499e-95df-843a460e599c.e7a5a0b4-c8f2-4928-bab4-c165d873d7fa.49a2bed4-af11-4e07-b0bf-7528eb9d4440